 If wind is causing you trouble, look at my advice on how to avoid it here.

 15. Turn off your mobile phone when recording.
 Not to silent but properly off.
 And ask anyone with you to do the same.
 The microwaves from mobile phone signals can pass through wires, producing a glitchy buzzing sound that can ruin your recording, even if the phone is acoustically inaudible.
-So, unless someone’s partner is about to go into labour or something, turn them off.
+So, unless someone’s partner is about to give birth or something, turn them off.

 To conclude, a few links: